Best Bacon Wrapped Meatloaf

 • Lay half of the bacon strips, one next to each other, vertically across the prepared rimmed baking sheet.

-• Lift up and fold back the ends of every other bacon strip on one side of the baking sheet.
-Place a bacon slice perpendicular to the horizontal rows of bacon, on top of the bacon strips that were not folded back.
-Straighten out the folded bacon strips to cover the strip that has just been placed.
+• Lift and fold back the ends of every other bacon strip on one side of the baking sheet.
+Then, place a bacon slice perpendicular to the horizontal rows of bacon on top of the strips that were not folded back.
+Finally, straighten the folded bacon strips to cover the newly placed slice.

 Wrap in Bacon:

-• Place the loaf-shaped meat in the center of the weave.
-Wrap in bacon, and flip on the other side, meaning that the bacon ends should be tucked under the meat.
+• Position the loaf-shaped meat in the center of the weave.
+Wrap it in bacon, then flip it over so the bacon ends are tucked underneath the meat.

 Meatloaf Glaze: